BEST INTERLAKEN WINTER ACTIVITIES + TIPS FOR YOUR WINTER TRIP TO INTERLAKEN

 Are you a newbie to the snow sports world?
 Don’t worry if you’ve never tried skiing or snowboarding before – Interlaken has got your back.
 You can take lessons and get some pro tips even if you’re an absolute beginner.

-Plus, if you don’t have any gear, no worries!
+No gear?
+No worries!
 You can rent all kinds of equipment in Interlaken, Grindelwald, and beyond.
 So, there’s no excuse not to give it a shot.
 Trust me, once you hit those slopes and feel the rush of the wind in your face, you’ll be hooked for life.
-So, let’s hit the powder and make some memories!
+I am not a winter sports enthusiast but truly enjoyed my first time on the slopes.

 Enjoy Some Night Sledding